MatthiasKainer/draft-article/README.md

 Suppose you want to add some foreign paradigms to the language.
 In that case, you can always create extensions in your codebase, as I have done [in the past](https://matthias-kainer.de/blog/posts/why-some-people-prefer-functional-and-others-object-oriented-beginners-guide/#composition-in-the-fp-world).
 But I would never release them as a framework as long as they don't fully implement the expected constraints, less so propose them as a new language feature.

 If you want to use paradigms foreign to the language, think about other ways of getting there while still adhering to the fundamental rules of the language; when longing for functional, for instance, use closure script or elm.
-Same as you would choose TypeScript if you lack OOP features in Javascript.
+Same as you would choose TypeScript if you lack OOP features in JavaScript.